[ HOME ]

 Having been born in England in 1965 I grew up in Brentwood a little town near London.
 My parents had wide ranging musical tastes and we played lots of music at home.
 My mother plays the piano, my sister plays the flute and both my parents loved to sing.
 Sunday afternoons often meant music gatherings at our place with family and friends, and the house would be full of people playing interesting instruments.
 Sometimes our family holidays were to folk festivals, and even as a small child I can remember being fascinated by the people and the music.
 As I grew up I tried piano, guitar and clarinet, then a family friend who played drums in a jazz band gave me an ancient drum kit.
 I love the music of drummers like Billy Cobham, Stewart Copeland and Neil Peart and spent my teenage years learning to recreate those sounds.

 The 1970's in the UK meant punk music was everywhere and in 1979 aged 15 I started playing with a group of guys all at least five years my senior who played a mixture of everything from Sex Pistols covers to R&B. We played in a few pubs and clubs in the local area and I loved it, until someone pointed out I was too young to be in a pub and a replacement drummer was found.
 Undeterred I continued to play at school and with youth club bands until I left school and moved to attend engineering college near Oxford.
-The Oxford music scene was an amazing experience, and after joining forces with local bass player Ash Meggitt and guitarist Steve Blaine we formed a Police inspired band and played the local music venues until I left Oxford in 1989.
+The Oxford music scene was an amazing experience, and after joining forces with a local bass player and a guitarist we formed a Police inspired band and played the local music venues until I left Oxford in 1989.

 I'm not sure if it was Eric Weissberg's rendition of Duelling Banjos in the film Deliverance or Earl's playing on a Flatt and Scruggs album I used to hear at home, but something drew me towards the banjo.
 In 1987 I purchased an old Washburn five string in a little music store in the city, which in turn led me to the music of bluegrass masters like Earl Scruggs, Bill Monroe, JD Crowe, Ralph Stanley and Jimmy Martin.
 During this period of time I met an Aussie girl who later became my wife and in 1990 we moved to Sydney.
 With all the pressures and delights of moving half way around the world my music took a back seat for a few years and work took over.
 In 1993 we moved to Queensland and after a brief stay on the Gold Coast settled in Buderim.
 Somewhere in all the moving my drums had become excess baggage, but the banjo had survived and continued to fascinate me.